viamrobotics/docs/docs/note.md

 {{% /expand%}}

 ## How to use Notes, Cautions, and Warnings

 **Info/Tip**: Exactly that.
 They both use the same color.

 **Note**: These call attention to something important.
-Use it to expand on a point from the body text or to provide a tip or additional information.
+Use it to expand on a point from the body text or to provide additional information.

 **Caution**: Provide notice that a certain action or event could damage hardware or cause data loss.

 **Warning**: Use to notify the reader of an issue to avoid loss of life, personal injury, and health hazards.
-(Think Universal Arm on an unannounced rampage.)
+Electrical and physical safety fall into this category.

 {{< alert title="Tip" color="tip" >}}
 Use for tips
 {{< /alert >}}

 {{< alert title="Info" color="tip" >}}
-Use for extra background infomation
+Use for extra background information
 {{< /alert >}}

 {{< alert title="Note" color="note" >}}